tytydraco/yessleep/out/Never_Turn_the_TV_Off.md

 Well, it was a night like any other, I was laying on the couch downstairs, texting my friends, while reruns of Regular Show played in the background.
 I wasn't watching it really, I was more distracted in the group chat.
 Ryan was cracking us up, and Amy was sharing photos of her vacation to Cancun.

-At some point I got up to go to the bathroom, and when I returned I realized the tv was off.
+At some point I got up to use the bathroom, and when I returned I realized the tv was off.
 No big deal, I figured I must have lost track of time and the sleep timer must have gone off.
 Nothing I wasn't used to and since I wasn't interested in watching more tv anyway, I didn't bother to turn it back on.

 My mistake.